areveur51/OCRSenseiWeb/replit.md

 - Added hover/active elevation effects
 - Rename/Delete buttons prevent card click with `stopPropagation()`

-### Directory Navigation
-Added sticky sidebar navigation tree to project detail page showing all directories with Folder/FolderOpen icons.
-Active directory highlighted.
-Only displays when project has 2+ directories, allowing easy traversal between subdirectories.

 ### UI Refinements
-- Removed "DIRECTORIES" heading from sidebar navigation for cleaner appearance
+- Removed redundant subdirectory navigation sidebar from project detail page
 - Fixed search to be case-insensitive (changed from `LIKE` to `ILIKE` in PostgreSQL query), allowing searches like "pedro" to match "Pedro", "PEDRO", etc.

 ### URL Download Enhancement